Symmetries as the guiding principle for flattening bands of Dirac fermions: symmetry breaking in cTBG

 Since the Hamiltonian still has a chiral and a reflection symmetries, each of $v_x,v_y$ vanish with codimension 1 (as can be read from Table \ref{tab:single DC}).
 We also see that $\zvc=1$, since besides the symmetry requirements we have the additional relation between the chiral symmetry and the velocity operators, given by

 so $\r(v_y)=0$ if and only if $\r(v_x)=0$.
 This analysis shows us that the Dirac velocity can be tuned to vanish by tuning $\a$ even when $C_3$ is broken.
 On the other hand, for $\b\neq0$ the vanishing of the Dirac velocity is not accompanied by the exact vanishing of the band dispersion.
 Rather, the minimal bandwidth scales linearly with $\b$ at small $\b$.
-The key insight for explaining the non-vanishing of the bandwidth is to notice that the analysis presented in Appendix \ref{appendix:wronskian-summary} requires the existence of two orthogonal zero-velocity wavefunctions $\y_{1,2}$ in \eqref{nu-er} for which $\II\rarg=0$.
-Here, $\II$ tends to zero, but $\y_{1,2}$ become identical to one another.
+The key insight for explaining the non-vanishing of the bandwidth is to notice that the analysis presented in Appendix \ref{appendix:wronskian-summary} requires the existence of two orthogonal zero-velocity wavefunctions $\y_{a,b}$ in \eqref{nu-er} for which $\II\rarg=0$.
+Here, $\II$ tends to zero, but $\y_{a,b}$ become identical to one another.

 When the $C_3$ symmetry is broken, the Dirac points are no longer fixed to the $K,K'$ points.
 In fact, to the first order in $\b$ the displacement $\d\bm k_D$ of the Dirac cones away from $K,K'$ scales as $\d\bm k_D=\mathcal{O}(\b/v_D(\a))$ and therefore \textit{diverges} near the magic angle \cite{kwan2020twisted,antebi2021inplane}.
-As a result of this divergence, when $\a$ is varied around the magic angle the Dirac cones travel around the BZ, meeting to form quadratic band touching points (see Fig. \ref{fig:Dirac points trajectory}).
-While the velocity (and hence $\II$) indeed vanishes at the quadratic band touching point, as required from our analysis of $\zvc$, it only happens since $\y_1$ and $\y_2$ become identical to one another.
-When the Dirac cones form a quadratic band touching there is only a single zero-velocity $\s_z=1$ wavefunction at this point.
-In that case, $\nu\rarg$ as defined in \eqref{nu-er} is constant, does not have any poles, and therefore does not guarantee any zeros of $\y_1$. \\
+As a result of this divergence, when $\a$ is varied around the magic angle the Dirac cones travel around the BZ, meeting to form quadratic band-touching (QBT) points (see Fig. \ref{fig:Dirac points trajectory}).
+While the velocity (and hence $\II$) indeed vanishes at the QBT point, as required from our analysis of $\zvc$, it only happens since $\y_a$ and $\y_b$ become identical to one another.
+When the Dirac cones form a QBT there is only a single zero-velocity $\s_z=1$ wavefunction at this point.
+In that case, $\nu\rarg$ as defined in \eqref{nu-er} is constant, does not have any poles, and therefore does not guarantee any zeros of $\y_a$. \\